Sou0602/commavq_nanogpt/README.md

 The drive link has three folders names, out-commavq, out-commavq_1,out-commavq_2.
 Each folder has a ckpt.pt and ckpt.onnx.
 To evaluate with these checkpoints, download the folder and copy it to the root directory of the repo.
 In config/eval_commavq.py, change the out_dir accordingly.

+## Running on Multiple Nodes
+The code can also run on the karpathy train.py and model.py, if the config and data are moved to the karpathy's nanogpt repo.
+Follow more instructions in that repo to run on multiple nodes.